MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Trial on Mesh Texturing Method -- Text2Tex

 \section{Trial on Mesh Texturing Method -- Text2Tex}

-Several authors have attempted to adopt diffusion-based generative models \cite{ranftl2020towards, bhat2023zoedepth, ke2024repurposing, saharia2022image} to mesh texturing.
-TEXTure\cite{richardson2023texture} and Text2Tex\cite{chen2023text2tex} utilize depth-to-image diffusion models to texture given meshes through inpainting.
-They tend to suffer from visible seams and a gradual amplification of texture artifacts.
-Another family of methods like Fantasia3D\cite{chen2023fantasia3d}, Decorate3D \cite{guo2023decorate3d}, SceneTex\cite{chen2024scenetex} and Latent Paint\cite{metzer2023latent} is based on Score Distillation Sampling (SDS) \cite{poole2022dreamfusion, wang2023prolificdreamer}, which is limited by the costly test-time optimization and restricted to single objects or indoor scenes with low polygon count.
-Moreover, these methods require coverage of the relevant view field with training views.
+Several authors have adopted diffusion-based generative models~\cite{ranftl2020towards,bhat2023zoedepth,ke2024repurposing,saharia2022image} for mesh texturing.
+TEXTure~\cite{richardson2023texture} and Text2Tex~\cite{chen2023text2tex} use depth-to-image diffusion models to texture meshes through inpainting, but can suffer from visible seams and gradual amplification of texture artifacts.
+Other methods, including Fantasia3D~\cite{chen2023fantasia3d}, Decorate3D~\cite{guo2023decorate3d}, SceneTex~\cite{chen2024scenetex}, and Latent Paint~\cite{metzer2023latent}, use Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion,wang2023prolificdreamer}.
+Their costly test-time optimization limits them mainly to single objects or low-polygon indoor scenes, and they require training views that cover the relevant view field.

-Text2Tex~\cite{chen2024scenetex} is a method for mesh texturing based on depth-to-image generation models.
-It generates and inpaints visible mesh texel for each predefined camera views.
-At the end, a $3000 \times 3000$ RGB image is learnt to represent mesh texture of objects with UV mapping.
-We attempted to adopt it for outdoor scene mesh texturing.
-Unlike Objaverse\cite{deitke2023objaverse}, instances from City Sample Project are high-poly meshes.
-To fit it into running code of Text2Tex, we simplify a city block of 100 meters via Quadric Edge Collapse Decimation\cite{garland1997surface} and remove redundant parts except for visible mesh faces from camera views (the second column in \cref{fig:Text2tex_result}).
-For the generation, We replace their inpainting diffusion module with ours, and extend the texture on the mesh surface by moving the camera backwards.
-Besides, we adopt a bigger size mesh texel with resolution $4096 \times 4096$ for better quality.
-After all, several random views are picked to further enhance the fidelity of the texture\cite{chen2024scenetex}.
-As you can see in \cref{fig:Text2tex_result}, there's apparent seams between each inpainted part.
-Restricted by its application only on small mesh models with low-poly, we could barely see its extendability on large scale scene generation.
+Text2Tex~\cite{chen2023text2tex} textures a mesh with a depth-to-image model by generating and inpainting the visible texels from predefined camera views.
+The final texture is represented as a UV-mapped RGB image.
+We adapt it to outdoor scene texturing, where City Sample Project instances are substantially more complex than Objaverse objects~\cite{deitke2023objaverse}.
+To make a 100-meter city block tractable, we apply Quadric Edge Collapse Decimation~\cite{garland1997surface} and retain only mesh faces visible from the camera views (the second column in \cref{fig:Text2tex_result}).
+We replace the original inpainting module with ours, extend the texture while moving the camera backwards, and increase the texture resolution from $3000 \times 3000$ to $4096 \times 4096$.
+Several randomly sampled views are then used to refine the texture.
+As shown in \cref{fig:Text2tex_result}, seams remain between successively inpainted regions, indicating limited scalability to large outdoor meshes.